 Protein is the building block of the body.
 Our muscles are made up of it.
 The right amount of protein is required to keep them healthy and maintain its density in the body.
 If you do not consume an adequate amount of protein in your diet, then your body will start to draw protein from the muscles.

 Due to low muscle protein levels, it will start to shrink in size.
 Not just it will impact the shape of your physique, but also reduce metabolism in the body.
-This is another way in which deficiency of protein can lead to weight gain.
+This is another way in which protein deficiency can lead to weight gain.

-Lack of protein impacts the functioning of each and every organ in the body.
-It impairs the immune system that may make your system disable to fight against infections in the body.
-It has been seen that the major cause behind the death of undernourished children is diarrhea, and pneumonia that results from viral or bacterial infection.
+A lack of protein impacts the functioning of every organ in the body.
+It impairs the immune system, which may make your system disabled to fight against infections.
+It has been seen that the major cause behind the death of undernourished children is diarrhea and pneumonia that result from viral or bacterial infection.

-Less than adequate amounts of protein in the diet cause the immune system to get compromised.
-Due to which the body is susceptible to external attacks and getting infected.
-So, protein deficiency is closely linked to the suppression of your defense mechanism of the body and leads to infection.
+Less than adequate amounts of protein in the diet cause the immune system to compromise.
+Due to this, the body is susceptible to external attacks and getting infected.
+So, protein deficiency is closely linked to the suppression of your body’s defense mechanism and leads to infection.
 (4)

 As our nails and hair are largely composed of protein, the deficiency of this nutrient can adversely impact their appearance, texture, and health.
 It is also visible in the form of faded hair color, dull and lifeless hair, brittle and shineless nails, thinning of hair/hair loss, etc.

 Another sign of protein deficiency is that it can reduce the density of bones.
 Poor protein intake can cause your bones to become weaker and more susceptible to damage and fracture.
 People who eat a protein-deficient diet are at a high risk of broken bones, joint pain, and other bone-related diseases such as osteoporosis.
 Eating the right amount of protein helps preserve the density and strength of bones intact.
 (5)